 Both RAM and ROM have their set of pros and cons.
 The ROM is cheap and can hold data permanently but it has its limitations.
 On the other hand, RAM is quite useful than the read-only memory but it can make a burning hole in your pocket.

 ROM is not that much incompetent as you might think.
 The Flash memory we find on removable storage media like Solid State Drives, USB drives, SD cards, etc. is an advanced implementation of the EEPROM type of read-only memory.
 The derivative provides faster storage solution than traditional hard drives.
 Still, the number of read/write operations is an issue.
+Check out the list of best hard drive wiper to deep clean your harddisk.

 If you have something to add to this article on the difference between RAM and ROM, tell us in the comments below.